Read This First

 Prompt 1: Obesity is currently attributed to sedentary lifestyles, genetics, hormones, and the gut microbiome.
 Introduce real or hypothetical scientific tests that can tease out the causal strengths of each of these candidate causes.

-The central claim is this: To tease out the causal strengths of sedentary lifestyles, genetics, hormones, and the gut microbiome in obesity, various experimental and observational studies can be designed.
+In plain terms: To tease out the causal strengths of sedentary lifestyles, genetics, hormones, and the gut microbiome in obesity, various experimental and observational studies can be designed.

 By randomly assigning participants to a sedentary or active lifestyle intervention and controlling for genetic predispositions, hormonal levels, and gut microbiome compositions, we can isolate the effects of physical activity on obesity.